This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need to wear inflatable boots after surgery.
 The boots have an air pump that tightens and loosens different areas of the boots.
 This device improves blood flow and helps prevent clots.

-- Activity: Your caregiver may have you get out of bed and walk as soon as possible after surgery.
+- Activity: Your healthcare provider may have you get out of bed and walk as soon as possible after surgery.
 This will help your bowels start working sooner.
-Call your caregiver before you get up for the first time.
+Call your healthcare provider before you get up for the first time.
 If you feel weak or dizzy when you stand up, sit or lie down right away, and press your call button.

-- Foods after surgery: Your caregiver will listen to your stomach for bowel sounds using a stethoscope.
+- Foods after surgery: Your healthcare provider will listen to your stomach for bowel sounds using a stethoscope.
 You may be able to eat when bowel sounds are heard.
-Tell your caregiver when you begin to pass gas and feel hungry after surgery.
+Tell your healthcare provider when you begin to pass gas and feel hungry after surgery.
 You may be given ice chips at first, and then liquids, such as water, broth, juice, or soft drinks.
-If you do not have problems after drinking liquids, caregivers may then give you soft foods.
+If you do not have problems after drinking liquids, healthcare providers may then give you soft foods.
 Some examples of soft foods are ice cream, applesauce, or custard.
 Once you can eat soft food easily, you may begin to eat normally.

 - You are at risk for skin damage around your stoma.
 You may get an itchy rash and your skin may become red, swollen, and sore.
 You may get a blood clot in your leg or arm.
 The blood clot can break loose and travel to your lungs.
 This can be life-threatening.